Texas Scorecard Fellowship

 Can I take classes while participating in the Texas Scorecard Journalism Fellowship?

 The fellowship requires full-time, in-person attendance at the Texas Scorecard headquarters during the week and occasional special events on weekends for the duration of the program.
-However, fellows will be permitted to, within reason, schedule segments of the workday to attend online classes.
+However, fellows will be permitted to, within reason, schedule segments of the workday to attend classes.

 What is the time commitment?